smartdevicelink/sdl_evolution/proposals/0341-add-generic-hmi-plugin-support.md

 ![Plugin Tabs](../assets/proposals/0341-add-generic-hmi-plugin-support/plugin-tabs-example.png)

-The test UI for each plugin should be possible to include or exclude using the plugin configuration file (See `TestViewEnabled` in the configuration example).
+The test UI for each plugin should be possible to include or exclude using the plugin configuration file (see `TestViewEnabled` in the configuration example).

 ### Plugin Types